-Annually on the 9th of January, in observance of its feast, devotees of the Black Nazarene gather to Quiapo, Manila to journey with Jesus on His carrying of the cross.
+Annually on the 9th of January, in observance of its feast, devotees of the Black Nazarene gather in Quiapo, Manila to journey with Jesus on His carrying of the cross.
 With numerous devotees flooding to eagerly reach the Nazarene’s ándas (carriage), the Traslación has been a significant religious activity deeply respected by Catholics worldwide.

 In 1606, the image of the Black Nazarene was brought by the Augustinian Recollect Friars to the Church of San Juan Bautista in Bagumbayan (now Luneta).
 After 2 years, in 1608, it was transferred to San Nicolas de Tolentino, a bigger Recollect church.
 Its transfer to the Church of Quiapo was ordered by then Manila Archbishop, Basilio Sancho de Santas Junta y Rufina, S.P. in 1767.